ASVAB Practice Test Free

 An amperemeter measures amperes (A).
 Since the ampere measures current, the correct answer is B.

-14. General Science - Sample Question
+ASVAB General Science Question 2

 A ball thrown horizontally slows due to: